isomerpages/imda-tradetrust/_community/Trials.md

 ---
 <p></p>
 <blockquote>
-<p>Over 40 industry players, 14 government bodies and TAC, and 10 platforms
+<p>Over 40 industry players, 14 government bodies and Trade Association and
-have successfully conducted trials for Trade Finance and Cargo Release use cases.</p>
+Chambers, and 10 platforms have successfully conducted trials for Trade Finance and Cargo Release use cases.</p>
 </blockquote>
 <table style="minWidth: 75px">
 <colgroup>